polybiusproxy/hxCodec/README.md

-# PolybiusProxy FNF MP4 Video Code
+# PolybiusProxy FNF MP4 Video Code Installation
-# How To Setup

-## 1. Download the zip of this repository and copy paste the files inside your root project folder
+### 1. Download the zip of this repository and copy paste the files inside your root project folder
-## 2. Edit `Project.xml`
+### 2. Edit `Project.xml`

 After